 The Bible contains more than 2,000 verses on money, with the Book of Proverbs referencing wealth more than 100 times.
 Our financial habits are often a direct reflection of our hearts toward God.

-To help us apply these Biblical principals for managing money to our modern world, we sat down with Ryan Tolan, M. Div, founder of Glad Academics, to discuss how to align our finances with the Word of God.
+To help us apply these Biblical principles for managing money to our everyday lives, we interviewed Ryan Tolan, M. Div.
+Ryan answers questions on money management, contentment, giving, and more to teach us how we can align our finances with the Word of God.

 Ryan Tolan: God values order.
 From creation to the early Church, we see that God operates systematically.
 When we order our finances, we guard against mistakes and allow God to establish our path.

-Note: Paying yourself first is a personal finance strategy where you treat your savings and investment goals as your “most important bill.”
+The Little CPA: Paying yourself first is an excellent example of practical financial stewardship.
+For those who aren’t familiar, this is a personal finance strategy where you treat your savings and investment goals as your “most important bill.”
 Instead of paying for your lifestyle first and saving whatever is left over at the end of the month, you set aside a predetermined amount of money as soon as your paycheck hits your account.
 In essence, you prioritize your future self over your current impulse to spend.

 2. Why is contentment emphasized in Scripture?